yalasoo/tp/docs/UserGuide.md

 <box type="warning">
 <strong>Duplicate Contact Detection:</strong><br>
-The system uses different rules for detecting duplicates based on contact type:<br><br>
+The system uses different rules for detecting duplicates based on contact type. **Contacts with different tags (student vs colleague) are never considered duplicates**, allowing you to have a student and colleague with the same information.<br><br>

 <strong>For Colleagues (t/colleague):</strong><br>
 • Duplicate if: same phone number OR same email address<br>